Survey mark protection

 Land Information New Zealand

-If no marks are affected by your plans, you will hear back from us within a few days and can start work immediately.
+If no marks will be affected by your plans, we should get back to you within a few days and you will be able to start work immediately.

-If marks are at risk, we will send you prints of plans showing the location of the marks.
-You will have the option of diverting your works to avoid disturbing the marks, or contracting a Licensed Surveyor to protect or place new marks in a safe, usable location.
+If any marks are at risk, we will send you plans that show the location of the marks.
+You can either divert your works to avoid disturbing the marks or contract a licensed surveyor to either protect the marks or place new ones in a different location.

 If survey marks are destroyed or disturbed

-You or your organisation is responsible for the reinstatement or replacement of any destroyed or disturbed marks (Section 55, Cadastral Survey Act 2002).
-A Licensed Cadastral Surveyor must oversee the reinstatement or replacement to the standards set by the Surveyor-General.
+If you or your organisation destroy or disturb survey marks then you are responsible for reinstating or replacing them (Section 55, Cadastral Survey Act 2002).
+A licensed cadastral surveyor must oversee the reinstatement or replacement to the standards set by the Surveyor-General.